 Odors are, technically, chemical compounds dispersed into the air, received by human beings through their mouths and noses, and interpreted as scents.
 Since the root of all smells are chemicals, there is always a chance that the base chemical could cause health effects.
 Generally speaking, the smells we experience are in low enough quantities so as to not affect us negatively.
 In some cases, however, smells can be harmful, or even deadly.
 This largely depends on the type and concentration of the chemical we inhale.
 How long one is exposed to the chemical also plays a large part in the potential for damage caused.

 Unfortunately, the human nose is an inadequate mechanism for harmful odor detection.
 Carbon monoxide, which is one of the most common gasses linked with personal harm, is completely odorless no matter how densely it populates an area.
-Conversely, accumulations of mold, sewage backups, and some other gas leaks trigger nasal alarm almost immediately without posing any serious risks to one’s health.
+Conversely, accumulations of sewage backups, and some other gas leaks trigger nasal alarm almost immediately without posing any serious risks to one’s health.

 Exposure to some odors may result in negative health effects, ranging from mild discomfort, to dizziness and nausea, to major nose, throat, eye, or lung irritation, headaches and difficulties in breathing.